-(d) Procedure When Attorney During Course of Proceedings Alleges a Disability That Impairs the Attorney's Ability to Defend.
+- (d) Procedure When Attorney During Course of Proceedings Alleges a Disability That Impairs the Attorney's Ability to Defend.
 If in the course of proceedings conducted pursuant to these Rules the attorney alleges disability by reason of physical, mental, or emotional infirmity or illness, including addiction to drugs or intoxicants, that impairs the attorney's ability to defend adequately in such proceedings, such proceedings shall be suspended and the Presiding Disciplinary Judge shall enter an order transferring the attorney to disability inactive status and order a medical examination of the attorney.
-Upon review of the report of the medical examination and other relevant information, the Presiding Disciplinary Judge may do any of the following:

-- (1) Order a hearing on the issue of whether the attorney suffers from a disability that impairs the attorney's ability to defend adequately in such other proceedings; - (2) Continue the order transferring the attorney to disability inactive status; - (3) Discharge the order transferring the attorney to disability inactive status and order that the proceedings pending against the attorney be resumed; - (4) Enter any other appropriate order, including an order directing further examination of the attorney. - (e) Burden of Proof.
+Upon review of the report of the medical examination and other relevant information, the Presiding Disciplinary Judge may do any of the following: - (1) Order a hearing on the issue of whether the attorney suffers from a disability that impairs the attorney's ability to defend adequately in such other proceedings; - (2) Continue the order transferring the attorney to disability inactive status; - (3) Discharge the order transferring the attorney to disability inactive status and order that the proceedings pending against the attorney be resumed; - (4) Enter any other appropriate order, including an order directing further examination of the attorney. - (e) Burden of Proof.
 In a disability proceeding seeking the transfer of an attorney to disability inactive status the party petitioning for transfer shall bear the burden of proof by clear and convincing evidence. - (f) Hearings.
-Any hearings held pursuant to this Rule shall be conducted in the manner prescribed by C.R.C.P.
-241.18 and C.R.C.P.
-241.19. - (g) Compensation.
+Any hearings held pursuant to this Rule shall be conducted by the Presiding Disciplinary Judge in the manner prescribed by C.R.C.P.
+251.18 and C.R.C.P.
+251.19, and a Hearing Board shall not be required. - (g) Compensation.
 The Presiding Disciplinary Judge may fix the compensation to be paid to any legal counsel or medical expert appointed by the Presiding Disciplinary Judge pursuant to this Rule.
 The Presiding Disciplinary Judge may direct that such compensation be assessed as part of the costs of a proceeding held pursuant to this Rule and that it be paid as such in accordance with law. - (h) Post-Hearing Relief and Notice of Appeal.
 The attorney may file a motion for post-hearing relief or a notice of appeal as provided in C.R.C.P.
-241.19(4) and (5).
+251.19.

-RULE 241.24.
+RULE 251.24.
 APPELLATE DISCIPLINE COMMISSION

 - (a) Appellate Discipline Commission.
 The Appellate Discipline Commission is hereby established and empowered to act in accordance with these Rules. - (1) Members.
-The Supreme Court shall, with the assistance of the advisory committee, appoint five members of the Bar of Colorado and two lay persons to serve as members of the Appellate Discipline Commission.
+The Supreme Court shall, with the assistance of the Advisory Committee, appoint five members of the Bar of Colorado and two lay persons to serve as members of the Appellate Discipline Commission.
+Diversity shall be a consideration in making the appointments.
 Persons appointed shall serve terms of two years.
 Terms shall be staggered to provide, so far as possible, for the expiration each year of the terms of an equal number of persons.
 Persons appointed shall be eligible to serve no more than three consecutive terms.